-IV.SIMULATION AND EXPERIMENTS
+IV.
+SIMULATION AND EXPERIMENTS

 We simulate a WSN using MATLAB.
-The radio model of[12] is considered.
+The radio model of [12] is considered.
 The members of a cluster transmit the sensed data to the CH using single-hop transmission.
-The CHs transmit the aggregated data packets to the BS using single- hop transmission.
+The CHs transmit the aggregated data packets to the BS using single-hop transmission.
 The sensor nodes can have two power levels for transmission.
-For distances smaller than the threshold distance d_0 , free-space power level is used.
-For larger distances, the signal is amplified and multi-path power level is used.
-The parameters used for energy dissipation computations in our experiments are listed in Table 1.
+For distances

-Parameter Description Value L No. of transmitted bits 4000 E {eSec} Energy consumed in transmission and reception 50 nJ/bit S {fc} Energy dissipated in free space propagation 10 pJ/bit/m 2 S {mp} Energy dissipated in multipath propagation 0.0013pJ/bit/m 4 Data Packet Size Size of a data packet 500 bytes Control Packet Size Size of a control packet 25 bytes d_0 Threshold distance 87 m
+Parameter Description Value l No. of transmitted bits 4000 E elec Energy consumed in transmission and reception 50 nJ/bit $\varepsilon{fs}$ Energy dissipated in free space propagation 10 pJ/bit/m $\varepsilon{mp}$ Energy dissipated in multipath propagation 0.0013pJ/bit/m Data Packet Size Size of a data packet 500 bytes Control Packet Size of a control packet 25 bytes Size $d_0$ Threshold distance 87 m